leeandher/programming-notes/react/5 - Component Relationships.md

 ## Component Relationship Patterns

 ### Distinguishing State and Props
 Before moving forward into more complex React, we need to understand the distinguishing feature between `state` and `props`.
-They are both methods for giving data to a component but are not interchangable, they key seperator being: __states contain _dynamic_ information, while props are _passed static_ information__.
+They are both methods for giving data to a component but are not interchangeable, they key separator being: __states contain _dynamic_ information, while props are _passed static_ information__.

 That is, `this.state` can change it's value:
 ```javascript